 - Insubstantial portions of a work (copyright infringement concerns are only triggered if you copy an entire work or a substantial portion of a work – you should consider both the quantity and quality of the excerpt in deciding whether it is substantial);

 - Website materials (There is an exception to the Copyright Act allowing educational use of Internet materials, including reproducing those materials for your students, provided that the material appears to have been posted legitimately (i.e. with the consent of the copyright owner), there is no clearly visible notice or link to such a notice prohibiting you from using the material for educational purposes, there is no technological protection measure preventing you from accessing or copying the material (e.g. it’s not on a password protected website) and when you use it, you acknowledge the author and the website.

-Some journals licenced by Brock will allow you to post a copy on Isaak/Sakai, however, providing a persistent link to journal articles is the best practice.
-For more information on how to prepare a persistent link, visit https://brocku.ca/node/11627 or email email@example.com for assistance.
+Some journals licensed by Brock will allow you to post a copy on Isaak/Sakai, however, providing a persistent link to journal articles is the best practice.
+For more information on how to prepare a persistent link email firstname.lastname@example.org for assistance.
 To see what a journal licence allows, go the Library’s A-Z list of e-journals, find the journal you are interested in reproducing, click on the little ‘S’ looking icon on the far right and see whether it says ‘yes’ to posting on a course management system (CMS) or ‘yes’ to linking.
 If it says ‘yes’ to CMS, you can post the PDF directly to your Isaak/Sakai site.

 If you are the author of the article and retained ownership of the copyright, or the right to post copies online, then you are welcome to do so.